ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 8 - Against the Gods: The Remarkable Story of Risk - Peter L. Bernstein

-Peter Bernstein argues that the notion of bringing risk under control is one of the central ideas that distinguishes modern times from the distant past
+Peter Bernstein argues that the notion of bringing risk under control is one of the central ideas that distinguishes modern times from the distant past.

 ### 9 - Business Adventures: Twelve Classic Tales from the World of Wall Street - John Brooks

 ### 10 - Apology - Plato

-The Socratic dialogue that presents the speech of legal self-defence, which Socrates presented at his trial for impiety and corruption
+The Socratic dialogue that presents the speech of legal self-defence, which Socrates presented at his trial for impiety and corruption.

 ### 11 - Distress - Greg Egan

 ### 12 - Meno - Plato

-Socrates introduces positive ideas: the immortality of the soul and the theory of knowledge as recollection
+Socrates introduces positive ideas: the immortality of the soul and the theory of knowledge as recollection.

 ### 13 - Critical Thinking: Tools for Taking Charge of Your Professional and Personal Life - Richard Paul

 ### 14 - Seven Years in Tibet: My Life Before, During and After - Heinrich Harrer

-Experiences in Tibet between 1944 and 1951 during the Second World War and the interim period before the Communist Chinese People's Liberation Army invaded Tibet in 1950
+Experiences in Tibet before the Communist Chinese People's Liberation Army invaded Tibet in 1950.

 ### 15 - How Not to Be Wrong: The Power of Mathematical Thinking - Jordan Ellenberg